improvedk/improve.dk/source/_posts/avoiding-regressions-in-orcamdf-by-system-testing/avoiding-regressions-in-orcamdf-by-system-testing.md

 ## System testing

 On the other end of the spectrum, we have [system testing](http://en.wikipedia.org/wiki/System_testing).
 System testing seeks to test the system as a whole, largely ignoring the inner workings of either system, which merits a categorization as [black-box testing](http://en.wikipedia.org/wiki/Black_box_testing).
-In the case of OrcaMDF I’ve estimated that I can catch 90% of all regressions using just 10% of the time, compared to unit testing which would have the reverse properties.
-As such, it’s a great way to test during development, while allowing for the introduction of key unit & integration tests as necessary.
+In the case of OrcaMDF I've estimated that I can catch 90% of all regressions using just 10% of the time, compared to unit testing which would have the reverse properties.
+As such, it's a great way to test during development, while allowing for the introduction of key unit & integration tests as necessary.

-Say I wanted to test the parsing of user table names in the [DatabaseMetaData](https://github.com/improvedk/OrcaMDF/blob/694dd0cff213dc48b5153b040a41fdc707914680/src/OrcaMDF.Core/MetaData/DatabaseMetaData.cs) class, I could mock the values of the SysObjects list, while also mocking [MdfFile](https://github.com/improvedk/OrcaMDF/blob/694dd0cff213dc48b5153b040a41fdc707914680/src/OrcaMDF.Core/Engine/MdfFile.cs) as that’s a require parameter for the constructor.
-To do that, I’d have to extract MdfFile into an interface and use a mocking framework on top of that.
+Say I wanted to test the parsing of user table names in the [DatabaseMetaData](https://github.com/improvedk/OrcaMDF/blob/694dd0cff213dc48b5153b040a41fdc707914680/src/OrcaMDF.Core/MetaData/DatabaseMetaData.cs) class, I could mock the values of the SysObjects list, while also mocking [MdfFile](https://github.com/improvedk/OrcaMDF/blob/694dd0cff213dc48b5153b040a41fdc707914680/src/OrcaMDF.Core/Engine/MdfFile.cs) as that's a require parameter for the constructor.
+To do that, I'd have to extract MdfFile into an interface and use a mocking framework on top of that.

-Taking the system testing approach, I’m instead performing the following workflow:
+Taking the system testing approach, I'm instead performing the following workflow:

 * Connect to a running SQL Server.
 * Create test schema in the fixture setup.